Why it Pays to Understand the Six Stages of Financial Planning

 Step 1 of the process is the key to your future prosperity

-According to an investigation by Dr Rebecca Sheils of the Beddoes Institute, initiated by Zurich Financial Services, to build trust, financial planners must have a high emotional intelligence.
+According to an investigation by Dr Rebecca Sheils of the Beddoes Institute, initiated by Zurich Financial Services, to build trust, financial planners must have high emotional intelligence.
 They must be a good listener and communicator, always respectful and reliable, return calls, follow up and respond when they say they will.
 A high level of financial knowledge and technical expertise is expected as par for the course and nothing special, whereas emotional intelligence sets a good planner above the rest3.

-The most important step in the Financial planning process is the first one, where you find a financial planner you can trust, who’s got your back and knows their stuff.
+The most important step in the financial planning process is the first one, where you find a financial planner you can trust, who’s got your back and knows their stuff.
 That’s where Modoras comes in.
 We have a team of financial planners with buckets of financial knowledge and experience but also plenty of emotional intelligence.
 They’ll listen, answer all your questions (with no jargon) and always be there when you need them.

 Supporting you through the changes.
 From making the most of the stimulus initiatives, through to managing the risks associated with the impact of the Coronavirus, the Modoras team is here to help you build a resilient business.
 Make well-informed business decisions; contact us on 1300 888 803 book a catch up with a Modoras professional.